-1) ASKING FOR WHAT YOU NEED
+1. ASKING FOR WHAT YOU NEED

-2) BASIC FIRST AID
+2. BASIC FIRST AID

 Your teenager should know a few health basics so she doesn’t have to call you for every sniffle.
-Now is the time to teach her how to deal with a minor burn, fever, or common cold.
+Now is the time to teach them how to deal with a minor burn, fever, or common cold.
 Discuss with them more serious symptoms and when it may be appropriate to seek medical assistance.
 These include, but are not limited to, a fever that does not respond to medication (like Tylenol or Motrin); a fever that spikes above 103° F; or a sudden onset of fever and severe pain when bending your neck forward.

-3) GETTING AROUND
+3. GETTING AROUND

-4) PHONE SKILLS
+4. PHONE SKILLS

-6) WHAT TO DO IN AN EMERGENCY
+6. WHAT TO DO IN AN EMERGENCY

-7) COMMUNICATIONS ETIQUETTE
+7. COMMUNICATIONS ETIQUETTE

 Your teen needs to know how to write an appropriate email, with correct grammar, spelling, and punctuation.
 Teens should also be able to write a formal letter, including a cover letter.
 Teenagers also need to know how and when to write a thank you note.
 In addition, they should remember that human contact still matters, and that there are some situations where people still need to discuss things face-to-face (like an apology).

-8) DRESSING PROFESSIONALLY
+8. DRESSING PROFESSIONALLY

 With limited experience in professional settings, many teens don’t understand the importance of dressing appropriately for certain adult-world interactions.
 In these kinds of situations, teenagers should dress like they believe the adults will be dressed.
 When in doubt, err on the conservative side.
 If business casual is the designated dress code, for guys that means an ironed, button-down shirt, dark pants, and polished dress shoes.
 Young women should go with a tailored dress, a skirt (not too short) and blouse, or tailored pants and a button-down shirt.

-9) COOKING AND GROCERY SHOPPING
+9. COOKING AND GROCERY SHOPPING

-10) BASIC PERSONAL SAFETY
+10. BASIC PERSONAL SAFETY

 Teenagers should understand “safe” party rules, including asking friends to look out for each other (and each other’s drinks).
-Last, but hardly least, remember cyber-security is also important: tell your teenager never to share passwords and also not to check bank and other financial accounts on public Wi-Fi (unless you use an app like Anonymizer.com, which prevents others nearby from easily stealing financial data over the public Wi-Fi system).
+Last, but hardly least, remember cyber-security is also important.
+Tell your teenager never to share passwords and also not to check bank and other financial accounts on public Wi-Fi (unless you use an app like Anonymizer.com, which prevents others nearby from easily stealing financial data over the public Wi-Fi system).